Shh, I’m writing a romance

 I could see a fight was coming – Captain Hart was drinking alone at a bar and then Captain Jack (the shows hero) comes through the bar doors.
 It had all the hallmarks of the westerns I endured as a kid.
 Except – the hero and villain kissed, and then they had the fight.

-torchwood 1 torchwood 2 torchwood 3
+torchwood 1 torchwood 2 Characters that surprise

 That was definitely not what I expected to happen and the novelty of being surprised kept me glued for the remaining episode (apologies to the RWA Friday Night chatters).
 Even now, that scene has me grinning and I realise that the stories I love the most have complex characters acting outside the norm.